andrewfromtver/kubernetes-the-hard-way-automation/README.md

 # kubernetes-the-hard-way-automation
-Inspired by the Kelsey Hightowers repository - kubernetes-the-hard-way
+This project is inspired by Kelsey Hightower's repository - kubernetes-the-hard-way.

 # how-to
 * install `Vagrant`